 - create a Washington State LGBTQ Commission and designate June of each year as LGBTQ month;

 - require the state school directors’ association and the state Superintendent of Public Instruction to develop and update a model transgender student policy to eliminate discrimination based on gender expression in public schools; and

 - add a prior conviction for a hate crime to the list of factors a court must consider in determining whether to issue an extreme risk protection order.

-Given the unending attacks on progress at the federal level, states have become the best places to protect and advance civil rights.
+By contrast with the dozens of state legislatures that have attacked transgender people in the last year, our legislature is working hard to protect all people.
 We are lucky to live in a state that continues to make progress, but we cannot take that for granted.

 LGBTQ people in our state continue to face challenges that the state legislature can help with.
 These include seniors forced back into the closet as they transition to assisted living; homeless youth who disproportionately identify as LGBTQ; trans kids who are bullied or harassed in school; and LGBTQ people and allies in the Black, indigenous, and people of color community who are fighting for racial equity and police accountability.